 One of the difficult parts of telling television stories is the requirement you have video for every point you want to say in the voice track.
 Sometimes, there just isn’t any video for a crucial part of the story.
 A standup can help you overcome that obstacle.
 Again, this is where the reporter has total control, so be creative.
-In this example, the standup allows the reporter to talk about (and show) a sequence of events for which there is no video.

 - Write down what you want to say in both parts of the standup before you begin so you’re sure all the parts fit together;

 - Enjoy your creative control.
 Don’t be afraid of jump cuts as they can make your standup snazzier.

 Today’s non-linear editing software provides many more options than the day-to-day TV news reporter needs.
 But, there are some quick, user-friendly functions that can add a little sizzle to your standups.
 An Internet search yields tutorials on just about any effect in any program.
 Here are two examples: